 I loved running indoors.

-No wind, no bugs, smooth surface, comfortable temperature, and zero ascent.
 The favorable conditions are probably the reason that I got almost 10 minutes better result than I expected.

 My running pace was very stable.
 When I exclude the laps where I drank or ate and the one where I literally hit the wall, then my lap times where between 1:11 and 1:13.
 These times translate to kilometer pace in the range of 4:40 to 4:50.
 That’s from 7:30 to 7:47 minutes per mile.